polyfacet/aras-tests/README.md

 Here we show an example of how to use the above addition to write tests.
 We will have some PartTests on OOTB - which means we will have access to an admin and cm session.
 We will have two tests checking if a user can manually release a part they have created.
 It is basically the same test, but with two different users/sessions used.
+Accomplished by using the Theory and InlineData attributes.

 **Note:**: The tests - attributed with Fact for XUnit - has also been attributed with Traits.
 See: [Traits](#traits)